Residency Application FAQ

 Q: What do you mean by “established” artists?

 A: We do not offer classes, workshops or tutorials.
 The purpose of BMC’s program is to provide space for motivated and organized individuals who are looking for a quiet space free from the typical distractions of life to concentrate on their work.
-We find the “established” is an easy way to weed out people who are looking for more guidance or structure.
+We find “established” is an easy way to weed out people who are looking for more guidance or structure.
 We discourage students from applying to a BMC Residency.

 Q: My work fits into more than just one category.
 How should I proceed?

-A: We ask that you designate a category/genre on your application that best fits the work you intend to do while at BMC.
+A: We ask you to designate a category/genre on your application that best fits the work you intend to do while at BMC.
 Your designated preliminary reading should be in that same category.
 Applicants are permitted to apply in a second category (as a second application) if they wish.